-Because of the site-specific nature of many of the management issues identified in the MK RMP planning process, the WG recognized the need for more detailed planning processes to adequately address the issues and develop effective management directions and activity guidelines.
+Because of the site-specific nature of many of the management issues identified in the M-K RMP planning process, the WG recognized the need for more detailed planning processes to adequately address the issues and develop effective management directions and activity guidelines.

-It is recommended that BC Parks, MOF, BCALC, BC Environment and the Ministry of Small Business, Tourism and Culture develop and implement planning strategies to address those issues.
+It is recommended that Government Agencies develop and implement planning strategies to address those issues.
 Examples of potential planning processes include: BC Forest Service district recreation planning; park management planning; wildlife management planning; and the Commercial Recreation Technical Review Committee process.
 Recommended priorities for implementing planning processes are listed in the Implementation Schedule.